bonheur15/loadwarp-ui/README.md

 ## Overview / Description

-LoadWarp is a Cloudflare Worker-based application that provides dynamic DNS updates and server health monitoring.
+LoadWarp is a Cloudflare Worker based application that provides dynamic DNS updates and server health monitoring.
 It's designed to help manage service discovery and simple load balancing by maintaining Cloudflare TXT records that list healthy server instances for defined groups.
 When servers report their health status, LoadWarp automatically updates the corresponding DNS records, allowing clients to discover healthy endpoints.

 ## Features